wwarriner/uabrc.github.io/docs/workflow_solutions/git_collaboration.md

 On most pages in this documentation, we use "local" to refer to your laptop or desktop computer, and "remote" to refer to [Cheaha](../cheaha/getting_started.md) or a [Cloud.rc](../uab_cloud/index.md) virtual machine.

-When dealing with Git and repository hosting services like GitHub and GitLab we use remote to refer to repositories that are on a repository hosting site like GitHub or GitLab, and local to refer to repositories that are not on a repository hosting site.
+When dealing with Git, and repository hosting services like Code.rc, GitLab, and GitHub, we use remote to refer to repositories that are on a repository hosting site, and local to refer to repositories that are on a computer you can directly interact with.

 To summarize: